hagenhaus/hagenhaus-com/en/about-this-site/index.md

 ---
-bookTitle: About my site
+bookTitle: About this site
 hasEditBtn: true
 hasOtp: true
 hasRefreshBtn: true
 hhdatalist: v0.0.2
-menuItem: mi-about-my-site
+menuItem: mi-about-this-site
 ---

-# About my site
+# About this site

 The diagram below illustrates the primary building blocks of my website: